prometheus/alertmanager/docs/configuration.md

 A matcher is a string with a syntax inspired by PromQL and OpenMetrics.
 The syntax of a matcher consists of three tokens:

-- A valid Prometheus label name.
+- A UTF-8 string enclosed in double quotes that contains at least one non-whitespace character.
+If string is a valid Prometheus label name then double quotes can be omitted.

 - One of  `=`, `!=`, `=~`, or `!~`. `=` means equals, `!=` means that the strings are not equal, `=~` is used for equality of regex expressions and `!~` is used for un-equality of regex expressions.
 They have the same meaning as known from PromQL selectors.

 - A UTF-8 string, which may be enclosed in double quotes.
+Can be an empty string.

 Before or after each token, there may be any amount of whitespace.

-The 3rd token may be the empty string.
-Within the 3rd token, OpenMetrics escaping rules apply: `\"` for a double-quote, `\n` for a line feed, `\\` for a literal backslash.
-Unescaped `"` must not occur inside the 3rd token (only as the 1st or last character).
+Within the 1st and 3rd token, OpenMetrics escaping rules apply: `\"` for a double-quote, `\n` for a line feed, `\\` for a literal backslash.
+Unescaped `"` must not occur inside the token (only as the 1st or last character).
 However, literal line feed characters are tolerated, as are single `\` characters not followed by `\`, `n`, or `"`.
 They act as a literal backslash in that case.

 Matchers are ANDed together, meaning that all matchers must evaluate to "true" when tested against the labels on a given alert.
 For example, an alert with these labels: